tidyverse/googledrive/tests/testthat/_snaps/drive_create.md

     Code
       drive_create("a", path = "qweruiop")
-    Error <simpleError>
+    Error <rlang_error>
-      Parent specified via `path` does not exist.
+      Parent specified via `path` is invalid:
+      x Does not exist.

 # drive_create() errors if parent exists but is not a folder

     Code
       drive_create("a", path = x)
-    Error <simpleError>
+    Error <rlang_error>
-      Requested parent `path` is invalid: neither a folder nor a shared drive.
+      Parent specified via `path` is invalid:
+      x Is neither a folder nor a shared drive.

 # drive_create() catches invalid parameters